(keep reading to learn what happened)

 Located in Framingham, Massachusetts, and owned by Bill Rodenhiser, The Chicken Bone was opened five years before its appearance on Bar Rescue.

-The owner Bill once opened a successful excavating company.
+The owner Bill once owned a successful excavating company.

 He even opened a second location of The Chicken Bone in downtown Boston.